2 ML Systems

 ML is rapidly evolving, with new paradigms reshaping how models are developed, trained, and deployed.
 The field is experiencing significant innovation driven by advancements in hardware, software, and algorithmic techniques.
 These developments are enabling machine learning to be applied in diverse settings, from large-scale cloud infrastructures to edge devices and even tiny, resource-constrained environments.

-The evolution of machine learning systems can be seen as a progression from centralized to distributed computing paradigms:
+The evolution of machine learning systems can be seen as a progression from centralized to increasingly distributed and specialized computing paradigms:

 Cloud ML: Initially, ML was predominantly cloud-based.
-Powerful servers in data centers were used to train and run large ML models.
+Powerful, scalable servers in data centers are used to train and run large ML models.
 This approach leverages vast computational resources and storage capacities, enabling the development of complex models trained on massive datasets.
-Cloud ML excels at tasks requiring extensive processing power and is ideal for applications where real-time responsiveness isn’t critical.
+Cloud ML excels at tasks requiring extensive processing power, distributed training of large models, and is ideal for applications where real-time responsiveness isn’t critical.
+Popular platforms like AWS SageMaker, Google Cloud AI, and Azure ML offer flexible, scalable solutions for model development, training, and deployment.
+Cloud ML can handle models with billions of parameters, training on petabytes of data, but may incur latencies of 100-500ms for online inference due to network delays.

 Edge ML: As the need for real-time, low-latency processing grew, Edge ML emerged.
-This paradigm brings inference capabilities closer to the data source, typically on edge devices such as smartphones, smart cameras, or IoT gateways.
-Edge ML reduces latency, enhances privacy by keeping data local, and can operate with intermittent cloud connectivity.
-It’s particularly useful for applications requiring quick responses or handling sensitive data.
+This paradigm brings inference capabilities closer to the data source, typically on edge devices such as industrial gateways, smart cameras, autonomous vehicles, or IoT hubs.
+Edge ML reduces latency (often to less than 50ms), enhances privacy by keeping data local, and can operate with intermittent cloud connectivity.
+It’s particularly useful for applications requiring quick responses or handling sensitive data in industrial or enterprise settings.
+Frameworks like NVIDIA Jetson or Google’s Edge TPU enable powerful ML capabilities on edge devices.
+Edge ML plays a crucial role in IoT ecosystems, enabling real-time decision making and reducing bandwidth usage by processing data locally.

 Each of these paradigms has its own strengths and is suited to different use cases: